ooemperor/PSEGrader/doc/InstallationDeployment.md

 Last start the services:
 <code>nohup cmsAdminWebServer &</code>

-<code>nohup cmsResourceService -a XXX" &</code>
+<code>nohup cmsResourceService -a ALL" &</code>

 <code>nohup cmsLogService &</code>

-Replace XXX with the row number of the contest you want to run.
 The cmsResourceService will automatically start the cmsContestWebServer.
+All the avaible Contests are now hosted and online.